MeepStryker/DShield-SIEM/README.md

 # DShield Sensor Log Collection with Elasticsearch
 ## Introduction
-This is fork and a significant update from the initial publication on the ISC Storm Center website by Scott Jensen as a BACS paper and the scripts published in Github.<br>
+This is a fork and a significant update from the initial publication on the ISC Storm Center website by Scott Jensen as a BACS paper and the scripts published in Github.<br>
 https://github.com/fkadriver/Dshield-ELK<br>
 https://isc.sans.edu/diary/DShield+Sensor+Monitoring+with+a+Docker+ELK+Stack+Guest+Diary/30118<br>

-This is a good reference on howto use DShield-SIEM for analysis: https://isc.sans.edu/diary/30962/
+This is a good reference on how to use DShield-SIEM for analysis: https://isc.sans.edu/diary/30962/

 ## DShield SIEM Network Flow
-This provides an overview how the log collection with the DShield sensor is done.<br>
+This provides an overview of how the log collection with the DShield sensor is done.<br>
 https://github.com/bruneaug/DShield-SIEM/blob/main/Troubleshooting/DShield-SIEM-Flow.png

-# Why Used it?
+# Why Use This?
 This docker is custom built to be used with the [DShield Honeypot](https://isc.sans.edu/tools/honeypot/) to collect and parse the logs and collect the data to make it easy to search for research purposes.
 The suggested installation is to install the DShield sensor in a Rasperry using PI Raspbian OS or a system running Ubuntu 20.04 LTS either in your network or in the cloud of your choice.<br>

-**Note**: This must be installed on a separate server as per the instruction below.<br>
+**Note**: This must be installed on a separate server per the instructions below.<br>

 - This was tested on Ubuntu 20.04, 22.04 & 24.04 LTS or [Proxmox LXC](https://github.com/bruneaug/DShield-SIEM/blob/main/AddOn/LXC_Container_DShield-SIEM.md) Container <br>
 - Step 1 build Ubuntu<br>